MichaelChapman305/mc-exercise/FUBAR.md

 There are three types of people in the world.
 Those who can count and those who can't.

-Knock Knock
-She wanted a puppy.
-But I didn't want a puppy.
-So we compromised and got a puppy.

 This is what Bob and Carol did on Carol's Computer

 "What time did the man go to the dentist?
 Tooth hurt-y."